mgreter/webmerge/README.md

 Features
 ========
 - Merge, join and optimize SCSS, CSS and JavaScript files
-- Compiles scss/sass either via libsass or ruby sass (external)
+- Compiles scss (sass) either via libsass or (external) ruby sass
 - Optimize images etc. with external tools (in parallel jobs)
 - Sprite set generator (by simply annotating your css stylesheets)
 - Can handle sprites optimized for high resolution displays (retina)
-- Includes with a small webserver to test drive your prototypes (alpha)
+- Includes a small webserver to test drive your prototypes (alpha)
 - Optimize text files by removing UTF8 BOM and trailing whitespaces
 - Commits all file changes only after a successfull merge ("atomic")
 - File watcher to recompile automatically when a source file has changed